voidtrance/vortex/docs/Architecture.md

 # Vortex Architecture

 ## Overview
-Vortex is architecture is comprised of three major parts - emulation contoller, HW controller, and frontend.
+Vortex's architecture is comprised of three major parts - emulation contoller, HW controller, and frontend.

 The emulation controller is the main control object.
-It's purpose is to start and stop the HW controller and frontend, provide event registration facilities, and process the command queue.
+It's purpose is to start and stop the HW controller and frontend, and plumb the controller objects to the frontend objects.

 The HW controller emulates the actual hardware in the machine.
 It creates HW object based on the content of the configuration file.